-The spent fuel of the Spanish nuclear power plants is initially stored in the pools of the fuel buildings incorporated in the design of each facility.
-The capacity of the pools has been extended in recent years through design modifications such as the replacement of the original racks by more compact racks (reracking), the compaction of the wastes stored and the optimisation of storage (boraflex).
+Spent fuel from Spanish nuclear power plants is initially stored in the fuel building pools incorporated in the design of each facility.
+The capacity of the pools has been expanding in recent years through design modifications such as replacing the original racks with more compact ones (re-racking), compacting the stored waste and optimising storage (boraflex).

-However, the foreseeable future saturation of the pools has implied the construction of ATIs (almacenes temporales individualizados, individualised temporary storage facilities) at the sites themselves for the storage of spent fuel in dry casks.
+However, the saturation of the pools has implied the construction of ATIs (almacenes temporales individualizados, individualised temporary storage facilities) at the sites themselves for the storage of spent fuel in dry casks.
 NPP Trillo has been operating an ATI since 2002 and in 2009 NPP José Cabrera completed the transfer of all its fuel to an ATI to begin dismantling.
 Ascó NPP's ATI began loading containers in 2013 and Almaraz NPP's in 2018.
 CNSMG has an ATI which was authorised in 2018 and is not currently housing any containers.
-Finally, in 2018 NPP Cofrentes requested authorisation to construct and assemble an ATI on its site.
+Finally, Cofrentes NPP has started the operation of its ATI and container loading in 2021.